Saturday Night Live season 45: Writers

-Dan Bulla, Emma Clark, Dan Licata, and Jasmine Pierce were added to the writing staff.
-Michael Che, Colin Jost, and Kent Sublette continue as head writers for the show.
+Prior to the start of the season, it was announced that Dan Bulla, Emma Clark, Dan Licata, and Jasmine Pierce were added to the writing staff.
+Michael Che, Colin Jost, and Kent Sublette remained as head writers for the show.

-This was the final season for longtime writer James Anderson.
-Anderson had been a writer for the show since 2000.
+This was the final season for longtime writer James Anderson (who joined the writing staff in 2000).

 Episodes

-==== Saturday Night Live at Home ====
+Saturday Night Live at Home

 On March 16, 2020, it was announced that due to the COVID-19 pandemic, the episodes that were to air March 28, April 4, and April 11 were cancelled, with reruns shown in place of the first two.
 John Krasinski and Dua Lipa had been announced as host and musical guest for March 28 episode; both were rescheduled to the following season.
 The Strokes were scheduled to perform on the April 11 episode to promote their new album The New Abnormal; they were rescheduled to the following season.
 During her monologue in the 46th season, Issa Rae said she was supposed to have hosted the show "back in March".
-Aidy Bryant's plans to leave at the end of the season were disrupted by the COVID-19 pandemic; she stayed for two additional seasons, and left in 2022.
+Both Aidy Bryant and Kate McKinnon's plans to leave at the end of the season were disrupted by the COVID-19 pandemic; they stayed for two additional seasons, and left in 2022.

-The show resumed on April 11 in a new format, with cast members remotely appearing from their homes via video conferencing.
+The show resumed on April 11 in a new format in compliance with the CDC-mandated "sheltering in place" requirements.
+Cast members appeared remotely from their homes via video conferencing.
 The new format for the show became known as Saturday Night Live at Home.